 The second knob should be used with the Voice Selector (a five-position lever switch) to change the guitar’s tone to one of the 10 different sounds.
 For each notch on the switch, you can produce two sounds — one is by turning the knob fully counterclockwise “A” and the other one by turning fully clockwise “B”.
 If you like a blend of these two sounds, just leave the knob in the middle.

 It’s a size of a standard Telecaster, much lighter, but is more powerful enough to produce a wide range of tones only accessible with expensive guitars.
 It weighs only 4.82lbs with 15 x 11 x 7 in dimensions, which is perfect for me and those gigging guitarists.

 As mentioned, the neck is made of mahogany with the familiar modern deep “C” profile and walnut center stripe.
 The Telecaster-style neck has 42.8mm width at the nut and 51.33mm at the 12th fret.
 Likewise, it has 20.9mm depth at the nut and 23.5mm at the 12th fret.

-It has 25.5-inch scale length and 22-fret fretboard made of rich ebony.
+It has a 25.5-inch scale length and a 22-fret fretboard made of rich ebony.
 The fretboard has a 12-inch radius with classic dot inlays.
 At this price, it has the B-Flex truss-rod with headstock end adjustment.
 The headstock features the chrome Fender modern cast/sealed staggered tuners.

 The Graph Tech TUSQ synthetic nut is very smooth at the corners, like the fret ends, to avoid any hitches.
 The bridge is a modern asymmetrical made of ebony with Graph Tech TUSQ saddle.